“I’ve bought a bungalow; how much is it going to cost to make it my dream home?”

 The Design: If you’re wanting to alter internally, extend up or out into the garden – all these have different costs and depend on scale, location, planning restrictions and site constraints.
 In some circumstances it can be cheaper for a whole new extension, in others an attic conversion could be more feasible.
 Here is where your Architect’s expertise will arrive at the best design solution for you.

-Statutory Fees: Assuming this is for your own home, the cost of a Local Authority House Holder planning application fee is £206+admin fee (£462 for a new build home).
-You will then require building regulations drawings for your builder to construct your dream home.
+Statutory Fees: On the basis this is for your own home, the local council planning fees for a House Holder planning application fee will be £258* (plus an admin fee) or for a new house, fees start at £578* for each 0.1 hectare.
+You will then require Building Regulations drawings for your builder to construct your dream home.
 These will need to be approved by Building Control, who charge a separate fee to assess the plans and carry out site visits at the key stages of the build.
-This fee varies per home and location and whether it’s through local authority or a private company.
-Depending on the level of detail and complexity of the build, you may also require construction level details.
+This fee varies per home and location and whether it’s through local authority or a private building control company.
+Depending on the level of detail and complexity of the build, you may also require Construction Information which will seek to detail most elements of the works.

 Figures often exclude VAT which is applicable on extensions but not new build work so if you are considering major works, it may work out cheaper to demolish and build from new.